dtr-org/unit-e-project/adrs/2018-10-08-ADR-11 Snapshot.md

 ### Snapshot schema (on the disk)

-Snapshot is the collection of UTXOSets.
-The schema of one UTXOSet is the following:
+Snapshot is the collection of UTXOSubset.
+The schema of one UTXOSubset is the following:

-**UTXOSet**
+**UTXOSubset**

 field | type | bytes | description
 --- | --- | --- | ---